389ds/389ds.github.io/docs/389ds/design/logging-performance-improvement.md

 This is a *very* artifical test, with a small dataset, and a complete removal of the access log lock.
 On a larger dataset, and a system with more cores (especially numa region traversal), with higher utilisation, it may improve more.
 Remember, more cores == more contention on locks == higher cost to take the lock.

 It should be taken as a preliminary, and not considered as the final result of what this change could bring.
+Importantly, we have to consider that the individual operation performance will improve due to no buffer-flush stalls, and we will have the confidence to enable and get debugging information from the system without penalty.

 Author
 ======